Step-by-step guide: 13 best highlights of an Antarctica expedition cruise

 Antarctica attracts a wide range of travellers of experience and ages.
-If you love wildlife, incredible scenery, and can climb into a boat (technically we use Zodiacs) with a helping hand, you are good to go.
+If you love wildlife, incredible scenery, and can climb into a boat (called Zodiacs) with a helping hand, you are good to go.

 Q. What kind of wildlife will I see?

 Several species of seals and penguins call Antarctica home, as well as killer whales and albatross.
 On landing days, you’re likely to see plenty of penguins, seals and other birds.

 Q. Tell it to me straight.
 Am I going to freeze?

 Despite the fact this isn’t the Caribbean, you’ll be pretty toasty most of the time.
-On board G Expedition, the temperature is kept at comfortable levels.
-You can defrost after kayaking or camping in the sauna and leave your gear to dry in the heated mud room.
+Temperatures are kept at comfortable levels on board and more luxurious ships will offer spas to keep toasty.
 Wind and waterproof outer layers and pants in warm fabrics such as wool, fleece, or certain synthetic blends made for the cold are recommended.